 If you already have a prescription and urgently need the medicine, try the following steps:

-- If your local pharmacy is closed, you should be able to get your medicine from any pharmacy as long as they have your medication in stock.
-Use the NHS pharmacy service search to find other nearby pharmacies and their opening hours – some are open until midnight or even later, even on public holidays.
-By clicking on "narrow your search", you can select different opening times, such as early, late or weekend opening.
+- If your local pharmacy is closed, you can get your medicine from any pharmacy as long as they have it in stock.
+Use the NHS pharmacy service search to find other nearby pharmacies and their opening hours – some are open until midnight or later, even on public holidays.

 - If you'd like to speak to someone first, call NHS 111 free of charge by dialling 111 on your mobile or landline.
-The person you speak to will be able to look up an out-of-hours pharmacy or another NHS service in your area.
+The person you speak to can look up an out-of-hours pharmacy or another NHS service in your area.

 - You can also use the NHS walk-in centre service search to find your nearest walk-in centre.
 These can sometimes dispense medicines after a consultation.

-- For very urgent cases, you could try calling your GP practice.
+- If it's urgent, you can call your GP surgery.
 They should have details of their out-of-hours service recorded on their answering machine.
-This is the service your GP runs outside their usual opening hours and on public holidays, and shouldn't be used routinely.
+This is the service your GP runs outside their usual opening hours and on public holidays – do not use this routinely.
 You can use the NHS GP service finder to find your GP surgery's phone number.

-- If it's a real emergency and you've tried all of the above unsuccessfully, use the service search to find your nearest accident and emergency (A&E) unit.
+- If it's an emergency and you've tried all of the above unsuccessfully, use the service search to find your nearest A&E.

-If you run out of prescription medicine and don't have a prescription with you, you should be able to get an emergency supply from a pharmacy without a prescription.
+If you run out of prescription medicine and do not have a prescription with you, you can get an emergency supply from a pharmacy without a prescription.

-You'll be interviewed by the pharmacist to find out:
+You'll be assessed by the pharmacist to find out:

 - if you need the medicine immediately